sushantdev-git/learnGit-Github/README.md

 #Git commands
 these two commands to set global user name and email
-> git config --global user.name "FIRST_NAME LAST_NAME"
+> 'git config --global user.name "FIRST_NAME LAST_NAME"'
-> git config --global user.email "MY_NAME@example.com"
+> 'git config --global user.email "MY_NAME@example.com"'

 to initialize a new git repository in a folder
 > git init

-to stage a file in git repository this will make git to track changes in file.
+to stage a file in git repository\
+this will make git to track changes in file.
-> git add FILE_NAME.extension
+> 'git add FILE_NAME.extension'

 //to commit file in git repository git commit  //this command will open directory to commit file